elsdes3/devcontainer-notebooks/README.md

    The parent directory is not required for any analysis, so this message can be ignored.
 Click **Never**.
 4. Change the contents of `.devcontainer/environment.yml` inside the appropriate sub-folder as required.
 5. Press <kbd>F1</kbd> or <kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>P</kbd> and select *Dev Containers: Open Folder in Container...*
 6. Select the required sub-folder (`01-get-data` or `02-eda`).

-### VS Code Actions

-Perform the following in VS Code
+The container will now be built.

-1. Click *Starting Dev Contiainer (show log)* to view the container building logs.
+7. Click *Starting Dev Contiainer (show log)* to view the container building logs.
-2. In the TERMINAL, click *Maximize Panel Size*.
+8. In the TERMINAL, click *Maximize Panel Size*.
-3. The TERMINAL shows the progress of the container build process.
+9. The TERMINAL shows the progress of the container build process.
-4. After the container has been built
+10. After the container has been built

    - the TERMINAL will stop updating
    - The lower left remote indicator will display *Dev Container: Containerized Jupyter Notebook*
    - the contents of the workspace will be visible in the File Explorer
-5. In the terminal, click *Restore Panel Size*.
+11. In the terminal, click *Restore Panel Size*.
-6. Open the `notebooks` folder and launch a notebook.
+12. Open the `notebooks` folder and launch a notebook.

-### Cleanup
+### Shut Down and Remove a Container

 First shut down the container